 Party Favor Ideas

 It’s a good idea to pick favors that match the theme of your twins’ birthday party.
-We have a wide selection of themed >birthday party favors to match any twin party.
-However, if you’re looking to play up the twin aspect, we’ve thought of a few favor ideas just for a twin party!
+However, if you’re looking to play up the twin aspect with the goodies given to guests at your party, here are some suggestions:

-- Put your twin party favors inside a party favor bags that matches your theme or themes.
-Choosing a main color both your themes share can help unify the palette at your twins’ party.
-For example, our firefighter and construction party themes both match with blue or red solid tableware.
+- Put favors inside a party favor bag that matches your twins’ themes.
+Choosing a main color that your twins’ themes have in common can help unify the color palette of the party.

-- Try making “Two Peas in a Pod” cake pops to match our Twins’ 1st Birthday Theme by decorating cake pops with green icing and fondant leaves to make the pod.
+- Try making “Two Peas in a Pod” cake pops by decorating cake pops with green icing and fondant leaves to make the pod.
 You can get cake pop supplies from most craft stores or home stores.

 - Give two toys from a set of themed party favors.
-For example, if you were hosting a jungle twin party you could give guests two different animals from our animal party figures.
+For example, if you were hosting a jungle twin party you could give guests two different animal party figures.